TI-Tokyo/riak-community-admin/proposal/Riak Community Proposal.md

 ## Aims
 ([Return to top](#contents))

-The overarching ethos of this project is to produce a high-reliability light-weight key-value store that can be easily extended with end-user desired functionality.
+The overarching ethos of this project is to produce a high-reliability, light-weight key-value store that can be easily extended with end-user desired functionality.

 The aim of this project is to provide: